-If a situation arises, either on or off campus that, in the judgment of the President, that constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus that, in the judgment of the President, that constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 The warning will be issued through the College e-mail systems and media outlets to students, faculty, and staff.